What is residency in Spain?

 What is the process for getting a certificate of residency in Spain?

 If you are a UK or EU national, first step is of course to exercise your right to reside, and move to Spain.
-To register as a resident and get your residency certificate, you’ll need a residential address, and to be able to prove that they have sufficient financial means to support yourself (and any dependants living with you), and that all applicants have access to healthcare, either through a private insurance policy, or entitlement through social security contributions.
+To register as a resident and get your residency certificate, you’ll need a residential address, and to be able to prove that they have sufficient financial means to support yourself (and any dependents living with you), and that all applicants have access to healthcare, either through a private insurance policy, or entitlement through social security contributions.

 To apply for a certificate of residency in Spain, you need to present your application along with supporting documents at the National Police station in your area.